-The SU3500 turnstile communicates with a computer or facility network via the main turnstile controller's Ethernet adapter.
-To access the Ethernet adapter, the cabinet cover will need to be removed.
-Instructions on removing the cabinet cover can be found in the SU3500 Installation Instructions.
+The SU4500 turnstile communicates with a computer or facility network via the main turnstile controller's Ethernet adapter.
+An Ethernet extension cable is tucked inside the base cover on all Main and center cabinets.
+To access the Ethernet extension cable, the base cover will need to be removed.
+Instructions on removing the base cover can be found in the SU4500 Installation Instructions.

-- 1. Locate the Ethernet extension cable tucked in the base of the Main / center cabinet [Figure 20]. - 2.
+- 1. Locate the Ethernet extension cable tucked in the base of the Main / center cabinet.
+[Fig. 18]. - 2.
 Connect the Ethernet cable from the computer to the Ethernet extension cable.